-Data
+73 Data

-Precipitation raw data
+74 Precipitation raw data

-The raw precipitation database used in this study belongs to different sources that come from NMHSs of South America (Figure 2a) and global databases such as Latin America as the Climate Assessment & Dataset (LACA&D) and Global Historical Climatology Network Daily (GHCNd).
-In particular, we collected stations from seven NMHSs (Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, and Peru).
-To fill the gap for other countries (Curacao, French Guiana, Guyana, Paraguay, Surinam, Suriname, Trinidad, and Tobago, Uruguay, and Venezuela), LACA&D and GHCNd were also used although some stations were also present for the other countries (Supplementary Table 1).
-Therefore, we compiled a large set of precipitation data representing 15165 potential time series for the 1960 - 2015 period.
-Due to restrictions on South American NMHSs, the raw data from some sources cannot be distributed with this publication.
-Readers who wish to obtain the primary data should contact each agency or institution previously mentioned.
-It is important to note that while a substantial portion of the raw data is openly accessible, several data series remain restricted and can only be accessed upon request (see Data Records section).
-Researchers are referred to revise the data provided by each institution via their official webpage and for further data requests contact each agency or institution individually.
+The raw precipitation database used in this study belongs to different sources that come from NMHSs of South America (Figure 75 2a) and global databases such as Latin America as the Climate Assessment & Dataset (LACA&D) and Global Historical 76 Climatology Network Daily (GHCNd).
+In particular, we collected stations from seven NMHSs (Argentina, Bolivia, Brazil, 77 Chile, Colombia, Ecuador, and Peru).
+To fill the gap for other countries (Curacao, French Guiana, Guyana, Paraguay, Surinam, 78 Suriname, Trinidad and Tobago, Uruguay, and Venezuela), LACA&D and GHCNd were also used although some stations 79 were also present for the other countries (Supplementary Table 1).
+Therefore, we compiled a large set of precipitation data 80 representing 15161 potential time series for the 1960 - 2015 period.
+Due to restrictions on South American NMHSs, the full 81 raw data from some sources cannot be distributed with this publication.
+Readers who wish to obtain the primary data should 82 contact each agency or institution previously mentioned.
+It is important to note that while a substantial portion of the raw 83 data is openly accessible, several data series remain restricted and can only be accessed upon request (see Data Records and 84 Acknowledgements section).
+Researchers are referred to revise the data provided by each institution via their official webpage, 85 and for further data requests, contact each agency or institution individually.
+86

 South America has a very sparse and uneven spatial distribution of stations.
-Most (less) stations are found in the western and eastern (central) parts of the continent.
+Most (fewer) stations are found in the western and eastern (central) parts of the continent.
 From an ecoregion perspective (Figure 2b, c), the three highest (lowest) dense ecoregions were EHL, NAS, and CAS (MPN, GCH, and PAD).
-Regarding the temporal availability of observations (Supplementary Figure 1), it is noticed that at the South American scale, the amount of data increased from the 1960s to the 1980s, followed by a decrease until 2015.
-This increase and decrease pattern was also seen at the ecoregion scale, particularly in NAS, AOL, EHL, GCH, PPS, and GCH.
+Regarding the temporal availability of observations in NAS, AOL, EHL, GCH, PPS, and GCH.
 Only PAD, CAS, SAS, and MPN presented a continuous increase from the 1960s.